Mateober/mateober/README.md

 🧠 I'm self-taught, responsible, and detail-oriented.
 I like to deeply understand what needs to be done and find the most effective way to get it done.
 I'm a fast learner and highly adaptable.

 🚀 My featured project is "Futbolar", a social platform with real-time forums for football fans.
 It has over 200 registered users and was fully developed by me.
-Link: https://futbolar.com.ar
+See it in action: https://futbolar.com.ar

 🌱 My goal is to keep growing as a developer, join challenging teams, and contribute to products that make a real impact.
 I'm especially interested in UI design, web performance, and frontend architecture, and I'm always open to exploring new technologies and creative approaches.